kyrylo/multitrap/README.md

 * recursive traps are broken (fixable)
 * overwrites traps defined before the loading of the library ([not fixable, requires patching MRI](https://bugs.ruby-lang.org/issues/10211))

+### Safe mode

+Remove inconsistencies between Ruby implementations (not implemented at the moment).